Jaclyn Linetsky: Early life

 Linetsky was born on January 8, 1986, at the Jewish General Hospital to Jewish parents, Terry (née Weiner) and Larry Linetsky.
 She had two older siblings, Kelly and Derek.
-Linetsky was raised in Dollard-des-Ormeaux, then moved to Hampstead, a suburb in Montreal, Quebec.
+Linetsky was raised in Dollard-des-Ormeaux, then moved to Hampstead, both suburbs in Montreal, Quebec.
 She graduated from St. George's School of Montreal in 2003, and she gave a speech at the graduation ceremony.

 Career

 Linetsky began acting at age eight, performing in theatre productions.
 Her first major gig was in a milk radio advertisement at age 10.

 Linetsky provided the voice of the title character in the animated series Caillou from 2000 until her death in 2003.
 She also provided the voices for Bitzi in the animated series Daft Planet (2002); Lori Mackney in the second season of What's with Andy?
 (2003–2004) replacing US voice actress Colleen O'Shaughnessey; Kit on Kit & Kaboodle.
 Shei-Hu, his cousin Shei-He, and a large group of other mice as well as additional voices on Sagwa, the Chinese Siamese Cat; Yukari on Tommy & Oscar; Brenda on Rotten Ralph and Meg in Mega Babies.

-Other roles in voice acting included, The Kids from Room 402, Wunschpunsch, The Country Mouse and the City Mouse Adventures, Simon in the Land of Chalk Drawings, Jim Button and video games Alex Builds His Farm and Evolution Worlds.
+Other roles in voice acting included, The Kids from Room 402, Wunschpunsch, The Country Mouse and the City Mouse Adventures, Jim Button and video games Alex Builds His Farm and Evolution Worlds.

 In 2003, Linetsky was cast in the tennis-circuit-themed dramatic series 15/Love on YTV.
 Her character, Megan O'Connor, was falling in love with Sebastian Dube, played by co-star Vadim Schneider.